srn284/CPRD_Cut22/README.md

+# Overview
+This package is for the newer cut of CPRD (Aurum).
+While the functionality of many elements is consistent with previous pyspark-derived packages for CPRD analyses/processing, this package, generally speaking, serves to connect various data sources that CPRD offers in the following way:

 # Structure

 ## requirements to begin usage
 requirements.txt has all the packages required to use and contribute to this repo.
 Please create a new conda environment (python 3.7) with the function: